Marcus Books: The 21st century

 In the early twenty-first century, Marcus Books began to face financial difficulties.
 The growth of competitors, such as Barnes & Nobles, Borders, and Amazon, brought a 60% drop in sales between 2004 and 2010.
 However, the largest challenge to Marcus Books came in 2006, when the Johnsons took out a $950,000 predatory loan with monthly fixed interest payments.
 The loan had a 10% interest rate.
 Over time, monthly payments for the building rose to $10,000 per month.
 The Johnson family contacted the office of Kamala Harris to investigate the issue.
 In addition, the Johnsons launched a GoFundMe campaign with a $1,000,000 fundraising goal.
 There was public outcry over its prospective closure in the Bay Area.
 However, efforts to save the store were unsuccessful.
 The online fundraising campaign only raised $20,000, and the family was unable to pay the creditors before deadline.

 The building was sold to the Sweis family, real estate investors and owners of Royal Cab, through bankruptcy court for $1.59 million.
 Westside Community Services offered to pay the Sweis family $1.64 million, so that it could become Marcus Books again.
 However, the Sweis family refused to sell the building for under $3.2 million, and they ordered a judge to evict Marcus Books.
 In April 2014, the bookstore was evicted due to failure to pay rent.
 London Breed, a San Francisco Supervisor at the time (later, San Francisco Mayor) said, "I wish I could come up with the money to buy it myself.
 But unfortunately, it's a capitalist society, and it doesn't work like that."
 Breed had often visited the bookstore as a child.

-In 2016, it was announced that Marcus Books would return to San Francisco, where they would occupy a space at the African American Art & Culture Complex (AAACC) on Fulton Street.
+In 2016, it was announced that Marcus Books would open a branch in San Francisco, where they would occupy a space at the African American Art & Culture Complex (AAACC) on Fulton Street.
 While the space would be one-sixth of the previous San Francisco store location, the store would become part of the AAACC cultural community.
 The AAACC space hosts other African-American organizations, such as the African American Shakespeare Company and the San Francisco Juneteenth Festival, and it holds a large theater and conference rooms.

 In total, the store has moved seven times in San Francisco, and twice in Oakland.

 During the coronavirus pandemic in 2020, Marcus Books needed to temporarily close due to social distancing restrictions.
 The store launched an online fundraising campaign on GoFundMe with an initial $50,000 target which was later extended to a $200,000 goal.
 By early June 2020, the fundraising campaign had exceeded its goal.